 Typical matters involve workout, bankruptcy, insolvency and commercial litigation.
 Additionally, Bill provides general counsel to private equity clientele, usually with an investment thesis involving distressed acquisitions or debt funds.

 Bill is a member of the firm's Banking & Financial Services Practice Group, where he serves as the team leader for the Workout subgroup.
 He is an active member of the commercial and insolvency community in Western Pennsylvania serving on the United States Bankruptcy Court for the Western District of Pennsylvania’s Standing Local Rules Committee and its Mediation Panel.
 Also, he is a past Chair of the Allegheny County Bar Association’s Bankruptcy & Commercial Law Section Council.

 To remain sharp on issues that affect his clientele in the commercial environment, Bill teaches the course Secured Transactions (Article 9 of the Uniform Commercial Code) at the University of Pittsburgh School of Law.
-He has been selected for inclusion in Pennsylvania Super Lawyers – Rising Stars Edition for each year since 2010.
+He has been selected for inclusion in Pennsylvania Super Lawyers each year since 2010 (Super Lawyers 2017-2020; Rising Stars 2010-2016).
 Martindale-Hubbell has given Bill an "AV Preeminent" Peer Review Rating.

 Bill is an active member of Western Pennsylvania's non-profit and philanthropic communities where he serves as a volunteer and Board member on behalf of multiple organizations.
 He is currently a Commissioner serving on the Allegheny County Human Relations Commission.